What are the four major types of learning disabilities?

 • Difficulty knowing right from left

-• Trouble with recognizing patterns and sequencing numbers
+• Trouble recognizing patterns and sequencing numbers